mohitpai/journey-optimizer.en/help/using/reports/channel-report.md

 ## Web {#web}

+From your Channel reports, the Web menu details the main information relative to Web pages included in your Campaigns and Journeys.
+Metrics are detailed below.

 ![](assets/web_channel_1.png)

-From your Channel reports, the Web menu details the main information relative to Web pages included in your Campaigns and Journeys.

 +++ Learn more on the different metrics and widgets available for the Web report.